Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Interactive tool

-Calculate your dish's food cost
+Calculate the food cost of your dish

 Food Cost Calculator

-Calculate your dish cost in real time
+Calculate your dish cost in real-time

-Try an example:
+Try with an example:

 %